On two unimodal descent polynomials: Concluding remarks and open problems

-Finally the two polynomials $S_n(t)$ and $D_n(t)$ seem to be real-rooted basing on computational experiments.
+Finally, the two descent polynomials $S_n(t)$ and $D_n(t)$ seem to be real-rooted based on our computational experiments.
 We pose this as a conjecture for further investigation. \begin{conjecture} The descent polynomials $S_n(t)$ and $D_n(t)$ are real-rooted for each $n\geq2$. \end{conjecture}